enkeys/metacase/README.md

 ## Pre-requisites

 * python 3.6+
-* recommended to install fmfexporter or its requirements in a virtualenv
+* recommended to install metacase or its requirements in a virtualenv

 ## Usage

 For basic usage information, use:

 ```
-fmfexporter --help
+metacase --help
 ```

 ## Adapters

-This tool provides a generic `fmfexporter.fmf_adapter.FMFAdapter` interface that can be implemented for new external ALM related tools.
+This tool provides a generic `metacase.fmf_adapter.FMFAdapter` interface that can be implemented for new external ALM related tools.

 ### Polarion ALM